vivienyuwenchen/InteractiveProgramming/Project_Writeup_and_Reflection.md

 We got our MVP done by the mid-project check-in, so we added additional features to allow a second player to control the obstacles.
 We then created another class for the stamina bar, with one method to decrease the bar with every action (i.e. when the player jumps for the player's stamina bar and when an obstacle is generated for the second player's stamina bar) and increase the bar over time up to a certain length.

+![UML](https://github.com/vivienyuwenchen/InteractiveProgramming/blob/master/UML.png)

+Figure 4: UML diagram of game

 At one point, we considered implementing Model View Control.
 However, given the simplicity of our game, it wasn't worth rewriting whole sections just to split up the view and control into different classes.
 It would have cut down on the length of our mainLoop, but the pros just didn't outweigh the cons.
 Another decision that we made was to not create a subclass for each of the stamina bars since we only needed two and their only differences were their color and location, so we took those parameters as arguments instead.

-![UML](https://github.com/vivienyuwenchen/InteractiveProgramming/blob/master/UML.png)
+We also kept remnants of the code that randomized obstacles from our MVP in case we wanted to revise the code to allow the player choose their mode: one-player or two-player.

 ### Reflection [~2 paragraphs]